 Unlike any other, our award-winning research program gives students of all ages the opportunity to explore topics that inspire them with the support and encouragement of a science or engineering mentor.
 Research is performed using SSW’s well equipped lab facilities, enabling your child to explore remarkably sophisticated topics.
 Past research topics include :

 - Treatment and prevention of staph infection

 Through authentic research experiences and course work, your child will learn the discipline and art of doing science rather than merely reading about it.
 In particular they will learn:

-- Lab safety and the latest lab techniques and technologies
+- Lab safety, lab techniques and technologies

 - Performing background research

 Many of the students who participate in this program have gone on to win awards and other recognition in local and state science fairs.

 How the research program works